Solving Tough Problems With an Eye Toward the Future

 Build on Free City and Lower Barriers to Education

-- Simplify the application and registration processes.
+- Simplify the application and registration processes (in-person, online, and on paper).

 - Revamp facilities and programs at the City College Veterans Center to enhance recruiting and support student veterans.